Balakrishna-RK/Balakrishna-RK/Projects/Design_and_Analysis_of_8-bit_Carry_Select_Adder_Schematic_Design_Layout_Design_and_LVS_Validation_using_SKY130PDK/README.md

 ## 5. Full Adder Schematic and Layout Design

 ### 5.1 Schematic Design
+  The full adder is designed using the generate, propagate, and delete methodology with CMOS logic.
+This design and implementation will be carried out using the SkyWater 130nm technology, employing eSim and Ngspice software.
+A full adder is a digital circuit that adds three input bits (A, B, and Cin) and produces two output bits (SUM and CARRY).
+The full adder performs binary addition, where the SUM output represents the sum of the three inputs, and the CARRY output represents the carry-over bit from the addition.

+In CMOS technology, the full adder design typically involves using complementary pairs of p-type and n-type MOSFETs (PMOS and NMOS) to achieve low power consumption and high-speed operation.
+The generate, propagate, and delete logic can be implemented using standard CMOS gates to ensure robustness and efficiency.

+The full adder schematic is created in Xschem and saved as full_adder.sch.
+A corresponding symbol is generated to facilitate its integration into the Carry Select Adder (CSA) module.
+The test bench for the full adder is simulated using Ngspice, verifying the functionality of the design through circuit waveforms.
+The use of symmetric sizes for both NMOS and PMOS transistors ensures balanced performance and minimal signal distortion.

 ### 5.2 Layout Design
+  The layout for the full adder is designed as a full_adder.mag module and implemented in the CSA module using the SkyWater 130nm Process Design Kit (PDK).
+During layout design, it is crucial to maintain a symmetric width-to-length (W/L) ratio for the transistors to ensure consistent performance.
+The area of each gate is optimized according to design specifications to achieve a compact and efficient layout.

+The layout is extracted to a .ext file using the "extract all" command, and the .ext file is converted to a SPICE file using the ext2spice command for LVS (Layout Versus Schematic) verification.

 ### 5.3 Layout Versus Schematic(LVS)
+The SPICE file obtained from the layout design in Magic VLSI is used to perform LVS verification.
+LVS validation involves comparing the extracted layout netlist with the original schematic netlist to ensure that the physical layout accurately represents the intended circuit design.
+This process checks for any discrepancies in connectivity, component values, and overall circuit functionality.
+The SPICE code for LVS testing includes the necessary inputs to simulate the layout and verify that the outputs match those of the schematic design.
+This thorough validation ensures that the full adder design is both logically and physically consistent, meeting all design requirements and performance criteria.

 ## 6. CSA Schematic and Layout Design